ammarkarachi/drone-view/README.md

 - [Dexie](https://dexie.org/) for the indexed DB wrapper

-Make sure you install all the dependencies before proceeding
+Make sure you install the dependencies before proceeding
 ```bash
 npm i
 ```